hajduboti/it-task/README.md

 ## We expect your application to:

 * Use Laravel
-* Use a relational database with initial seed data
+* Use a relational database (seed data is optional)
 * Use Laravel's ORM Eloquent
 * Follow the classic MVC pattern
 * Documentation